 The Golden Colibri Grant was established in 2011 and serves to recognize and support the professional and academic development of alumnae members of Omega Phi Beta Sorority, Incorporated.
 The Alumnae Association awards $500 annually to one grant recipient towards the pursuit of an advanced degree, professional certification, specialization, or license.
-Applicants must be alumnae members of OPBSI who have a minimum Bachelors Degree and are in pursuit of post-graduate professional/academic advancement.
+Applicants must be alumnae members of OPBSI that hold a Bachelor Degree at the time of submitting their application and are in pursuit of an advance degree or professional certification.

 Our past grant recipients have been:

 - 2011: Virginia Rivas – Upsilon Chapter; pursuing MSW at Monmouth University

 - 2012: Elaine Rodriguez – Beta Chapter; pursuing doctorate in Medicine

 - 2013: Monica L. Miranda – Alpha Chapter; post-graduate work at University of Rochester

 - Yasmeen Elsakary – Upsilon Chapter; pursuing a graduate degree at the Johns Hopkins University, Bloomberg School of Public Health

 - Lotus Feliz – Beta Delta Chapter; pursuing a graduate degree at New York University